medcomdk/dk-medcom-document/input/pagecontent/StructureDefinition-medcom-document-patient-intro.md

 ### Scope and usage

 MedComDocumentPatient profile describes information about a patient or citizen used in a MedComs Document standard.
-The MedComCorePatient is inherited from the [DkCorePatient](https://hl7.dk/fhir/core/3.2.0/StructureDefinition-dk-core-patient.html) profile defined by HL7 Denmark.
+The MedComDocumentPatient is inherited from the [DkCorePatient](https://hl7.dk/fhir/core/3.2.0/StructureDefinition-dk-core-patient.html) profile defined by HL7 Denmark.

 #### Required information